felipe-alecsandro/nextel-test/README.md

-# nextel-test-sails
+# nextel-test

 a [Sails v1](https://sailsjs.com) application

-# Nextel App
+# Nextel REST api
-This repo is dedicated to use Node, Sails, Express, Mysql, PubSub, Joi, Express validation, redis, Istanbul, mocha and more things...
+This repo is dedicated to use Node, Sails, Mysql, PubSub, Joi, chai, redis, Istanbul, mocha and more things...

 ### Links